maryamShahid/Spam-SMS-Message-Detection/README.md

 # Spam-SMS-Message-Detection

-Classifier consists of a multinomial naive bayes model and a bernoulli naive bayes model
+Classifier consists of a multinomial naive bayes model and a bernoulli naive bayes model and mutual information feature selection

 It is trained and testing on the following dataset: